Southeast Asian airlines to profit as Myanmar opens

 "We are considering opening more flights and destinations in Myanmar.
 We're only operating to Yangon at the moment, but we're currently looking at Mandalay and Bagan," Thai AirAsia CEO Tassapon Bijleveld told Reuters.

-Silk Air, the regional carrier of Singapore Airlines Ltd (SIAL.SI), and JetStar, a subsidiary of Qantas Airways Ltd (QAN.AX), said they have no current plans to add flights to Myanmar but will monitor any opportunities to expand.
+Silk Air, the regional carrier of Singapore Airlines Ltd , and JetStar, a subsidiary of Qantas Airways Ltd , said they have no current plans to add flights to Myanmar but will monitor any opportunities to expand.

 John Rachmat, Singapore-based airline analyst at RBS, said the thawing diplomatic climate would not necessarily translate into new routes being opened in the short term, as airlines would want to make sure that there would be any reversal in the political stance of Myanmar.